Los Angeles Rams vs. Indianapolis Colts NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Colts stats and trends

+- Indianapolis won eight games against the spread last year, while failing to cover eight times.

-- The Colts won their only game last year when playing as at least 4-point underdogs.
+- The Colts won their only game last year when playing as at least 3.5-point underdogs.

-- Indianapolis and its opponents combined to go over the point total nine out of 16 times last year.
+- Last season, nine of Indianapolis' games went over the point total.

-- Indianapolis was 9-7 against the spread and 11-5 overall last season when the team put up over 18.5 points.
+- When Indianapolis put up more than 18.5 points last year, it was 9-7 against the spread and 11-5 overall.

-- Indianapolis was 9-8 against the spread and 11-6 overall when the team picked up more than 281.9 yards last year.
+- In games that Indianapolis amassed more than 281.9 yards last season, the team was 9-8 against the spread and 11-6 overall.

 - The Colts turned the ball over 15 times last season, seven fewer times than the Rams forced turnovers (22).